D-Workz/msTourism2/README.md

 * DBUrl: Defines the mongoDB/Tourism2 as our local Database
 * port: Our server port
 * apikey: All websites, with correct apikeys of semantify.it, registered here will be processed by the extension
-* languages: Annotations, in these languages will be saved in the database.
+* languages: Annotations, in these languages will be requested and saved in the database.
 * requestFrequencyMilliseconds: milliseconds between each request

 ## The model